-A 4,638-square-foot Transit Center was built in 1996.
+A 4,638 square foot Transit Center was built in 1996.
 In addition to providing a hub for bus transfers, this covered facility has a customer service counter to sell fare instruments and provide route information.
-Pullouts are provided for 11 buses.
+Pullouts are provided for eleven buses.
 Restrooms are available for both employees and the public.

-All transit operations are conducted from a building that includes administrative offices, bus storage, and a bus wash and vehicle and radio shop.
+All transit operations are conducted from a building that includes administrative office, bus storage, and bus wash and vehicle and radio shop.
 This building, built in 1979, is 33,750 square feet and located at 350 S. Grand Avenue.
 The existing site is part of the Historic Arkansas Riverwalk Project (HARP) expansion.
 It is expected that all of the operations currently located at this site will need to be relocated as part of the HARP Project.

 In 2011 Pueblo Transit became the ticket agent for Greyhound.
-The Greyhound ticket office is located at the Pueblo Transit Center at 123 Court Street and is open from 6:30 am to 11:30 am and from 12:00 pm to 3:30 pm pm, Monday through Saturday.
-Greyhound serves Pueblo with at least 8 daily stops.
-The Pueblo Transit Transfer Center also serves as a boarding location for Bustang Outrider services to and from Lamar and Alamosa, with expected expansion of service to and from Trinidad in 2021.
+The Greyhound ticket office is located at the Pueblo Transit Center at 123 Court Street and is open 7:30am to 3:30 pm, Monday through Saturday.
+Greyhound serves Pueblo with at least 12 daily stops.
+Since 2011, Pueblo Transit has also become the ticket agent for Americanos (an interstate provider), Prestige (serving Wichita, Kansas to Pueblo) and Chaffee Shuttle (serving Gunnison, Colorado to Pueblo).